 It is claimed to improve Meniere's disease by means of altering endolymphatic pressure.
 It is difficult to comprehend why pulsed pressure should be beneficial.
 Some have suggested that this device "milks endolymph through the endolymphatic valve".
 We are just not familiar with the anatomic location of the "endolymphatic valve".
 Nevertheless, the Meniett "process" might be effective in people who actually have a perilymphatic fistula and who are misdiagnosed as Meniere's disease.
 In this case, we would think that the "active effect" is from the ventilation tube rather than the Meniett pump.
 We think that those who are dead-set on using this device should consider just having the tube put in first, and seeing how they do, prior to purchasing the Meniett.

 Cost: Surgery is required to use this device to put in a tube, and the device itself is expensive (about $3500).
 According to the manufacturers web site (see link), less than 100 patients have been used in studies which suggest its effectiveness.
-A recent industry funded study by Gates et al (2004) suggested that the device is helpful (based on 66 more patients).
+An industry funded study by Gates et al (2004) suggested that the device is helpful (based on 66 more patients).
 However, there are some potential problems with the study in that it may not be possible to "blind" people to use of an active device.
-It is also difficult to see any reason why this device might work, especially considering contemporary autoimmune based theories of the etiology of Menieres.
+It is also difficult to see any reason why this device might work, especially considering contemporary theories of the etiology of Menieres.
 Fortunately, one can get a refund of the $3500 price of the Meniett device itself if it is ineffective (at 6 weeks).

 (Gabapentin).
-Comment: This new drug which is indicated for treatment of seizures also may be helpful in patients with vestibular disorders.
+Comment: This new drug which is indicated for treatment of seizures and pain also may be helpful in patients with vestibular disorders.
 No studies are available regarding this use.
 We have had encouraging results in patients with ongoing nystagmus.

 It has been reported that section of middle ear muscles is useful in Meniere's disease (Franz et al, 2003).
 The rationale for this procedure is difficult to follow, and we would like to see more studies before recommending this procedure.
 It may be another placebo treatment.

 This is another multi-ingrediant preparation, that seems aimed mainly at dizziness and nausea.
-It has two main active ingrediants -- dimenhydrinate (dramamine), and ginger root.
+It has two main active ingredients -- dimenhydrinate (dramamine), and ginger root.
 As of 2/2011, they sold 60 tablets for $14.
 We can easily find better deals on the web.
 These components are also available in the drugstore under their ordinary names.

 Treatment in general.
 Several authors from the Cleveland clinic (Am J Otol 18:67-73, 1997) surveyed long term hearing results and quality of life in patients with Meniere's.
 They concluded that no statistically significant results was detected in long-term hearing in medically or surgically treated patients compared to untreated patients.
 Comment: this study adds more support to the general opinion that there is no effective treatment that prevents hearing loss in Meniere's.
 However, nearly everyone agrees that treatment does influence dizziness.